quantmind/lux/luxsite/docs/tutorials/extensions.rst

             ...

-Probably, the :meth:`.Extension.middleware` is the most important method an extensions can override.
-It is called once only by the :class:`.App` serving the web site, and it must return an iterable over WSGI_ middleware or ``None``.
-It is also a chance to perform custom initialisation of the extensions.
+The :meth:`.Extension.middleware` method is called once only by the :class:`.App` serving the web applications, and it must return an iterable over WSGI_ middleware or ``None``.

 Events
 ================

-An extension can register several handlers which are invoked at different points during the application live-span.
-These handlers receive as first positional argument, the :class:`.App` instance running the web site and are implemented by adding some of the following methods to your extension class:
+An :class:`.Extension` can register several callbacks which are invoked at different points during the application live-span.
+These callbacks receive as first positional argument, the :class:`.App` instance running the web site and are implemented by adding some of the following methods to your extension class: